18 Things Polite People Don’t Do on Thanksgiving

 Don’t make Thanksgiving awkward by bringing up old family dirt or any of these things you should never discuss at Thanksgiving dinner.
 Polite hosts set the tone for the celebration, so do your best to steer the conversation clear of controversy or touchy subjects.
 This might mean suggesting a change of subject or transitioning to another activity, Grotts says.

 Make your guests pick their seats

-Assuming all dishes work for all guests is a rookie and rude mistake.
+Assuming all dishes work for all guests is a rookie mistake—and a rude one, at that.
 Ask your guests about food allergies and dietary restrictions before you plan your Thanksgiving menu.
-“No one expects the host to fully cater to their Keto or Atkins diet, but if you know a guest is vegetarian or is allergic to gluten, you wouldn’t serve dishes that they can’t enjoy” Tsai says.
+“No one expects the host to fully cater to their Keto or Atkins diet, but if you know a guest is vegetarian or is allergic to gluten, you wouldn’t serve dishes that they can’t enjoy,” Tsai says.
 “Be sure to make note of which dishes include meat or gluten so your guests know which dishes they can steer clear of if they have dietary restrictions.”
-People who luckily have family and friends without restrictions should think about making these Thanksgiving recipes with secret ingredients.
+People who have family and friends without restrictions should think about making these Thanksgiving recipes with secret ingredients.

 - Robert Amler, MD, an epidemiologist, a former CDC chief medical officer, and the dean of New York Medical College’s School of Health Sciences and Practice

 - Bonnie Tsai, founder and director of Beyond Etiquette